sectigo/policy-documentation/Archive/Sectigo SMIME Certification Practice Statement 1.0.6.md

 Sectigo accepts notices related to this document by means of digitally signed messages or in paper form.
 Upon receipt of a valid, digitally signed acknowledgment of receipt from Sectigo, the sender of the notice shall deem their communication effective.
 The sender must receive such acknowledgment within five (5) days, or else written notice must then be sent in paper form through a courier service that confirms delivery or via certified or registered mail, postage prepaid, return receipt requested, addressed as follows:

 Sectigo Policy Authority
-Exmouth House, 3/11 Pine Street, London, EC1R 0JH, United Kingdom
+Unit 7, Campus Road, Listerhills Science Park, Bradford, BD7 1HR, United Kingdom

 Attention: Legal Practices
 Email: _[legalnotices@sectigo.com](mailto:legalnotices@sectigo.com)_